AMLResearchProject/all-detection-system-2019/Augmentation/README.md

 # Acute Myeloid/Lymphoblastic Leukemia Classifier Data Augmentation
 ![Peter Moss Acute Myeloid/Lymphoblastic (AML/ALL) Leukemia Python Classifiers](Media/Images/banner.png)

-The AML Classifier Data Augmentation program applies filters to datasets and increases the amount of training / test data available to use.
+The AML/ALL Classifier Data Augmentation program applies filters to datasets and increases the amount of training / test data available to use.
 The program is part of the computer vision research and development for the Peter Moss Acute Myeloid/Lymphoblastic (AML/ALL) Leukemia AI Research Project.
+This page will provide general information, as well as a guide for installing and setting up the augmentation script.

+The classifier can currently be run by using a local configuration file, but you will soon be able to manage the configurations using the GeniSys UI also.

 | Project  | Description | Author |
 | ------------- | ------------- | ------------- |